-But there’s a generation that’s grown up in jeans coming on board.
+While the glamour remains, the formality has faded on many ships, as generations who have grown up in jeans take to cruising.
 And with airlines charging for checked baggage and cracking down on luggage weight, there’s more incentive than ever to leave gala outfits and dancing shoes off the packing lists.

-That’s led even the staunchest upholders of the formal tradition on cruises to loosen their ties a bit recently.
-Some cruise lines have now declared all their evenings casual, or to define their dressiest evenings as some version of “elegant casual” or “formal optional.”
-Here’s a guide to decoding cruise line dress codes:
+That’s led even the staunchest upholders of the formal tradition to loosen their ties, and many lines have now declared all their evenings casual, or they define their gala evenings as some version of “elegant casual” or “formal optional.”
+But that still means thinking of evenings on a cruise as special events and dressing accordingly.

 THE FORMAL SET